Ocean Art Photo Competition 2014

-Thank you for considering to enter the 3rd annual Underwater Photography Guide Ocean Art Photo Competition.
-The contest features over 35 liveaboard, resort and gear sponsors exceeding $80,000 USD in value.
-1st, 2nd and most 3rd place winners in all categories are able to choose from excellent prizes.
+Thank you for considering to enter the 4th annual Underwater Photography Guide Ocean Art Photo Competition.
+The contest features over 20 incredible liveaboard and resort sponsors exceeding $70,000 USD in value.
+1st, 2nd and 3rd place winners in all categories will be able to choose from excellent prizes.

 This is a virtual contest - simply upload underwater photos taken anywhere, anytime.
-Registration & Entries accepted starting July 10, 2013!
-Just submit on or before the November 17th 2013 late entry deadline.
+Registration & Entries accepted starting July 14 through November 19, 2014.
+Winners will be announced early/mid-December.

 Instruction & Entry Fees

 The 2014 contest is over!
 Congrats to all of the winners

 At least 2500 pixels on the widest side